NightHawkATL/outage-tracker/README.md

 If you run a local NUT server, enter its IP and Port.
 * Set **UPS Names** to `auto` to automatically fetch every UPS attached to the server, or list them manually (e.g., `nutdev1,nutdev2`).
 * If you leave the NUT Host field blank, the UPS tracking panel will hide itself and the Grid tracking panel will expand to fill the screen.

-* If you host this on a VPS, you will have to connect a VPN tunnel between the two to connect NUT locally to the VPS.
-I use Tailscale and it works great!
+> **🔒 Remote Hosting & VPNs:** If you are running Outage Tracker on a remote Cloud VPS, **do not** port-forward your home router to expose your NUT server to the public internet!
+Instead, install a free mesh VPN like [Tailscale](https://tailscale.com/) or WireGuard on both your home server and your Cloud VPS.
+You can then safely enter your home server's secure `100.x.x.x` Tailscale IP into the Web UI.

 ### 3. Mapbox Image Alerts (Optional)
 To receive rich map images of your neighborhood attached to your Pushover alerts: